openhab/openhab-addons/bundles/org.openhab.binding.hdpowerview/README.md

 ### Hard Refresh on Generation 3 Gateways<sup>[3]</sup>

 In Generation 3 systems, whenever the state of a shade or scene changes, it immediately notifies the gateway, and the gateway immediately notifies the openHAB binding.
-However in case that any notifications may have been lost, (e.g. due to a network error), the binding occasionally requests a full update (i.e. a 'hard refresh') of all shade and scene states from the gateway.
+However, in case that any notifications have been lost, (e.g. due to a network error), the binding occasionally requests a full update (i.e. a 'hard refresh') of all shade and scene states from the gateway.
 The time interval between hard refreshes is set in the `hardRefresh` configuration parameter.

 ### Hard Refresh on Generation 1/2 Hubs<sup>[1/2]</sup>